Keretapi Tanah Melayu: KTM Komuter

-The Northern Sector consists of two routes, namely the Butterworth/Bukit Mertajam-Ipoh route as well as the Butterworth-Padang Besar route.
+The KTM Komuter Northern Sector consists of two routes, namely the Butterworth-Ipoh Line and Padang Besar-Butterworth Line.

-KTM Komuter is a heavily utilised mode of transportation by commuters working in Kuala Lumpur as the service is an alternative for road travel, which is occasionally hampered by congestion.
-Virtually all KTM Komuter stops offer "Park & Ride" parking lots for those who drive to and from the station or halt.
+The KTM Komuter Southern Sector (officially known as the Southern Shuttle) is the latest Komuter service in the country with two routes, the Paloh-JB Sentral Line and the Kempas Baru-Pasir Gudang Line.

 KTM Kargo

 KTM Kargo provides cargo conveyance services, with a network that spans almost the whole of the KTMB rail network.
 It is accessible from seaports and Inland Container Terminal (ICT) as well as industrial centres.

 Cargo services are a major contributor to KTM's overall revenue.

 Currently, there are 45 cargo train services daily with 23 routes daily, of which about 70% are concentrated in the Northern sector.
 KTMB runs 37 freight train services daily of which about 80% are concentrated in the Northern sector.